gabydevdev/wordpress-theme-starter-pack/CODE_STANDARDS.md

-# Code Standards for WPTSP
+# WordPress Theme Starter Pack - Code Standards

 This document outlines the coding standards we adhere to in the `wptsp` WordPress theme starter pack.
 Following these standards ensures consistency, readability, and maintainability across the codebase.